 TOURISM RESILIENCY PROGRAM (TRP)

 KRT is committed to supporting their tourism businesses affected by the COVID-19 pandemic.
-KRT has added a dedicated Program Advisor to work directly with regional stakeholders in a more fulsome, focussed capacity.
+As businesses move into trying to operate in the winter season and amidst the second wave of the pandemic, KRT has added a dedicated Program Advisor to work directly with regional stakeholders in a more fulsome, focussed capacity.

-Jamie Bourne is the Program Advisor for the Kootenay Rockies Tourism Resiliency Program.
-Jamie is available for complimentary, one-on-one phone meetings with you to discuss your business situation.
+Cathy Holler is the Program Advisor for the Kootenay Rockies Tourism Resiliency Program.
+Cathy is available for complimentary, one-on-one phone meetings with you to discuss your business situation.
 She will also introduce you to the programs and resources available to assist you with managing your business through this crisis.